-Payment D ue by Period l Total Less Than 1 Year 1 - 3 Years 3 - 5 Years More Than 5 Years n thousands) Long-Term Debt Obligations \$187,111 \$ \$ - \$ - \$187,111
+Payment D ue by Period

+Less Than 1 - 3 3 - 5 More Than

+Total 1 Year Years Years 5 Years

+(\$ i n thousands)

+Long-Term Debt Obligations \$187,111 \$ - \$- \$- \$ 187,111

 Off-balance sheet arrangements

 The Company's off-balance sheet arrangements consisted of \$2.0 million and \$2.0 million of unfunded commitments to provide debt financing to its portfolio companies or to fund limited partnership interests as of February 28, 2017 and February 29, 2016, respectively.
 Such commitments are generally up to the Company's discretion to approve, or the satisfaction of certain financial and nonfinancial covenants and involve, to varying degrees, elements of credit risk in excess of the amount recognized in the Company's consolidated statements of assets and liabilities and are not reflected in the Company's consolidated statements of assets and liabilities.